Cost of education increases for all Saint Michael’s College students in 2022-23 school year

 Related

-Tuition increased by 7.7% at O’Briens Aveda Institute for the 2022-23 academic year, according to the latest data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition rates at the Advanced Welding Institute remained steady for the 2022-23 academic year, according to the latest report, according to the latest disclosure from the National Center for Education Statistics.

-Cost of education for University of Vermont students stays the same in 2022-23 school year
+Cost of education at Advanced Welding Institute stays the same for all students in 2022-23 school year

-The University of Vermont maintained its out-of-state tuition rates for the 2022-23 academic year, according to the latest data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition rates at the Advanced Welding Institute remained steady for the 2022-23 academic year, according to the latest report, according to the latest disclosure from the National Center for Education Statistics.

-Cost of education increases for all Champlain College students in 2022-23 school year
+Cost of education at Advanced Welding Institute stays the same for all students in 2022-23 school year

-Champlain College increased tuition by 2.9% for the 2022-23 academic year, according to recent data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition rates at the Advanced Welding Institute remained steady for the 2022-23 academic year, according to the latest report, according to the latest disclosure from the National Center for Education Statistics.